Pokémon: 2019–present: Generation VIII–X, open-world gameplay

-Remakes of Diamond and Pearl, Pokémon Brilliant Diamond and Shining Pearl were released on 19 November 2021, for the Switch as part of Generation VIII.
-They are the first core series games to be developed by a third-party developer, ILCA, rather than Game Freak.
-The developers revealed that the games would not assume the anticipated style of the Let's Go Games and feature traditional game mechanics.
-Pokémon intends to celebrate their 25th anniversary with the release of the remakes by revisiting old games and mechanics, which they faithfully reproduced with enhanced 3D graphics.

 Pokémon Legends: Arceus was released on 28 January 2022, for the Switch as a prequel to Diamond and Pearl.
 It is part of Generation VIII.
-The game "represents a new approach for the Pokémon video game series" as it transitions from traditional RPG mechanics to add real-time elements in their games.
+According to the Pokémon Company, the game represented "a new approach for the Pokémon video game series", creating more of an "action-RPG experience" by implementing some real-time elements.
 Unlike traditional Pokémon games, the player can catch Pokémon by throwing a Poké Ball in real-time rather than triggering a battle; however, they can still choose the latter to weaken it for capture.
 Many in-game aspects, particularly its landscape, heavily resemble those of The Legend of Zelda: Breath of the Wild.

 Generation IX was introduced with the release of Pokémon Scarlet and Violet for the Switch on 18 November 2022.
-The games are the first Pokémon games to feature an entirely open-world experience as opposed to the partially open-world experience in previous Pokémon games such as Sword and Shield, and it also departed from the traditional gym mechanics and the elite four battles to opt for unique road quests.
+The games were the first in the Pokémon franchise to feature an entirely open-world experience, as opposed to the partially open-world experience in previous Pokémon games such as Sword and Shield, allowing players to face gyms in any order, and to follow quest lines encountered around the world.
 The games' improved multiplayer experience allowed for up to four players to travel together.
 Their DLC, The Hidden Treasure of Area Zero, consists of two parts, The Teal Mask and The Indigo Disk; The Teal Mask was released on 12–13 September 2023 and The Indigo Disk was released on 14 December 2023.
 An epilogue to The Hidden Treasure of Area Zero was released on 11 January 2024.

 Pokémon Legends: Z-A was released on 16 October 2025 for the Nintendo Switch and Nintendo Switch 2.
 It is part of Generation IX.
-A successor to Legends: Arceus, this game returns to the Kalos region seen in X and Y. A DLC, Mega Dimension, is planned for release on 10 December 2025.
+The game is a successor to Legends: Arceus, and takes place in the Kalos region, seen in Generation VI games X and Y. A DLC, Mega Dimension, released on 10 December 2025.

-By 2024, the Pokémon franchise had earned a total of 100 billion US dollars, making it the highest-grossing media franchise ever.
+In January 2026, Lego announced their first ever Pokémon sets available for preorder to be released on 27 February 2026.
+According to Yahoo News, the most expensive sets, costing $650, sold out quickly, and some were being resold for higher prices on eBay before their official release.

+On 27 February 2026, the franchise's 30th anniversary, Pokémon Winds and Waves were announced in a Pokémon Presents live stream as the first Generation X games.
+The games are set to release in 2027.